marybecker/HQStreamEval/README.md

 The anticipated application layout is a simple straight forward design with a small top title and info bar and then the map filling the majority of the space.

 ### D. Thematic representation

+The mapping application will display the likelihood of stream network drainage catchments supporting high quality water and biological integrity.
+The catchment data will be represented as polygons.
+Drainage catchments are areas that drain to a particular stream segment.
+Catchments are delineated based on the underlying stream network.
+Use of drainage catchments convey the importance of land-water interactions that effect stream conditions.
+The likelihood of a drainage catchment supporing high quality waters will be displayed using variable levels of opacity in shades of blue.
+The more likely a catchment is predicted to support a high quality condition, the darker the blue color will be displayed.
+Catchments with less than a 50% likelihood will be displayed as transparent.

 ### E. User Interaction

+The mapping application will allow the user to explore 'what-if' scenerios through an interaction with a slider bar.
+The slider bar will indicate a level of human induced change that effects the condition of the stream.
+For example, the model may indicate that the level of core forest contributes to the likelihood of high quality stream condition.
+The slider bar would indicate a percent reduction of core forest from the original condition.
+As the user changes the percent reduction using the slider bar the corresponding catchments would change in opacity based on model predictions for that change.
+In this action the slider is displaying updated model predictions based on the changed input data.
+Stream loss of high quality conditions with a reduction in core forest from the original condition will be indicated by highlighting the catchments that changed in red.

+User will also be able to hover over a catchment which will highlight the catchment of interest and display a popup giving the precise likelihood prediction for the given model inputs.

 ### F. Aesthetics and design considerations
 ![HQ Vulnerability](presentation/images/hq_water_vulnerability_map_mockup.jpg)
 ## III.
 Results